 While mixing is what I spend most of my time doing, I do take on production projects as well.
 Many of them have been helping large companies with original music for their ad campaigns, but I work with artists too.
 In fact most of the commercial projects have been close collaborations with artists and songwriters.
 Production projects usually take place in my personal studio which also features living accommodations for travelling clients.

 Mixing is as much an art form as it is a science.
-Creating an amazing mix requires someone with all the right technical skills, a great set of ears and tons of experience.
-A good mix engineer needs to have the ability to hear what’s there now, yet instantly recognise what it can become.
-It’s about understanding the artist and the song, seeing the greater picture and bringing out the strongest parts and intensifying them.
+Starting with a song, a recording, and a musical arrangement, and turning them into a great sounding whole requires someone with a great set of ears, all the right technical skills, and tons and tons of experience.
+The mix engineer needs to have the ability to hear past what’s there now and recognise what it can become.
+This is what I do every day.
+It’s my job and it’s my passion.

 I am also a complete audio nerd and sometimes have a lot to say, so for more of my thoughts on things audio and music, please check out my Audio Philosophy section.